 Don’t forget to pin this post!

-this article may contain affiliate links where I make a small percentage of your purchases at no extra cost to you.
+This article may contain affiliate links where I make a small percentage of your purchases at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases

 A proper spa day needs a bit of planning.
 Make sure that you have everything you need in the house.
 Put your phone on don’t disturb, and prepare yourself for ultimate bliss.
 If wanted, you can get yourself a nice fluffy robe, or maybe a more elegant one.